lucafalasco/preact-custom-scrollbars/README.md

 This assumes that you’re using [npm](http://npmjs.com/) or [yarn](https://yarnpkg.com/lang/en/) package manager with a module bundler like [Webpack](http://webpack.github.io) or [Browserify](http://browserify.org/) to consume [CommonJS modules](http://webpack.github.io/docs/commonjs.html).

-If you don’t yet use [npm](http://npmjs.com/) or a modern module bundler, and would rather prefer a single-file [UMD](https://github.com/umdjs/umd) build that makes `ReactCustomScrollbars` available as a global object, you can grab a pre-built version from [unpkg](https://unpkg.com/preact-custom-scrollbars@3.0.1/dist/preact-custom-scrollbars.js).
+If you don’t yet use [npm](http://npmjs.com/) or a modern module bundler, and would rather prefer a single-file [UMD](https://github.com/umdjs/umd) build that makes `PreactCustomScrollbars` available as a global object, you can grab a pre-built version from [unpkg](https://unpkg.com/preact-custom-scrollbars/dist/preact-custom-scrollbars.js).
 We *don’t* recommend this approach for any serious application, as most of the libraries complementary to `preact-custom-scrollbars` are only available on [npm](http://npmjs.com/).

 ## Usage